-Tips for buying the right tennis shoes
+Tips for buying the right tennis shoes for narrow feet

 - After exercising the shoes always tend to get a little bigger than their usual size, therefore, shopping for shoes before the end of the day or before exercising will only get you a tight-fitting shoe instead of one that just snug’s the feet.

 - Tennis players need to fit their new shoes with the same type of socks that they will use when going to the court for a game or when training.

 - It might come as a surprise to you but do you know that as you become older your feet also tend to grow bigger and wider.
 And that it is not abnormal for one of your feet to be bigger than the other one.
 Therefore, when you are shoe shopping have the assistant measure your feet not once but every time you want to buy shoes.

 - A tight-fitting shoe will restrict you from jumping and walking, and playing in the tennis court requires a good fitting shoe.
 Therefore, try to see if you can wiggle your toes as you fit into your new shoes.
 The extra space at the front is important for movement as you perform various moves.